And Why is R So Important to Understand?

 In trading, as well as in life, we always want to consider the possible returns of our actions as a multiple of the risks that we need to take to possibly make the returns.
-Therefore we need to focus on risk first and returns second.
+Therefore we need to focus on risk first and return second.

 By doing this we can express the result of our actions as a ratio of the returns to the risks taken, also known as the Reward to Risk ratio or RtoR ratio, or simply R. If our action fails, we will always only lose 1R.
 Our returns will always be a multiple of this 1R.

-Focussing on R in trading is important because it makes us focus on Risks First and Returns second.
+Focusing on R in trading is important because it makes us focus on Risks First and Returns second.
 Using R we can also determine if a trade is worth taking or not.
 Or if there are many opportunities at once, we can take the ones with the highest Return to Risk Ratio.

 Thinking About Probabilities

 There is a relationship between the R to R ratio, R, and the probability of a trade working out or not.
 If you target a very low R multiple, let’s say below 1, then the probability of your trade hitting its target is higher than when you target a higher, let’s say 5, R.

 This is how scalping robots, like the famous FapTurbo, would make consistent small profits, only to lose everything and more on one trade, that went the wrong way.
 Therefore, we could say that trading strategies with typically low R trades can look good on paper and in real live trading, until they blow up.